loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.679: This was generated on May 9 at 6:01 pm.
+Time-SVD++ was carried out on the whole dataset *without userFacMatTime*.
+This run used 500 factors, 40 iterations, and 30 time bins.
+The remaining parameters (i.e. LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_7.598: This was generated on May 8 at 11:56 pm.
 Time-SVD++ was carried out on the entire training dataset with the same LRs/RFs as in TIMESVDPP_QUAL_7.749, except *60 factors*, 40 iterations, and 30 time bins